jerryjappinen/bellevue-docs/overview/notes.md

 	- Explicitly renaming child components locally
 	- Importing shared SCSS in `.vue` files
 	- Ensuring dependencies are up to date (directives and plugins imported in components must be installed via npm and `package.json` up to date)
-	- webpack disallows dynamic requiring just like ES6 imports, but `require.context` could perhaps be used to improve automation
+	- Webpack disallows dynamic requiring just like ES6 imports, but `require.context` could perhaps be used to improve automation
 - What should our conventions be?
 	- At some point we will have a project structure and pipeline - but how do we use it effectively to write good UIs that scale?
 	- ESLint allows configuring all of them